 The best time to hike the Salkantay Trek to Machu Picchu is during the dry season, from May to October.
 During these months, the weather is more stable, with clear skies and less chance of rain, making the trek safer and the views more spectacular.

-The Cusco region has two seasons: the rainy season from November to April and the dry season from May to October.
-When planning your trip, consider these variations for a unique experience in Peru.
+Cusco’s climate has two main seasons: the rainy season (November to April) and the dry season (May to October).
+When planning your trip, keep these in mind to make the most of your adventure in Peru.

 Read More » The best time to visit Peru